telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-getting-started.md

 You have two options:

-* Add the Telerik UI for Xamarin Nuget packages following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.
+* Add the Telerik UI for Xamarin Nuget package following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

+If you don't want to add the all Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
+For RadImageEditor control you have to install the **Telerik.UI.for.Xamarin.ImageEditor** nuget package.
+This nuget will automatically refer the *Telerik.UI.for.Xamarin.Common*, *Telerik.UI.for.Xamarin.Primitives*, *Telerik.UI.for.Xamarin.DataControls*, *SkiaSharp* and *ShiaSharp.Views.Forms* nuget packages.

 * Add the references to Telerik assemblies manually, check the list below with the required assemblies for **RadImageEditor** component: